prototowb/prototowb.github.io/_posts/2020-03-24-Day-21-Dockerfile.md

 <br/>
 so i finally decided to just pull them from Git again, somehow leaked the Bot Token in the process and had to write a new ".env" which i had slight trouble with copying it over to the Pi via scp and ftp.
 Oh did i mention that the Vodafone "EasyBox" messed up my WiFi and the Pi thinks it has no W-Wlan interface installed, but it has have w-lan internet connection nonetheless :'D
 <br/>
 So somehow i couldn't access the workdirs of the bots via ftp/scp.
 I was only able to place the .env in my users home directory, so i had to move it from there.
-Well, you know that Files starting with a "." are invisible, son't you? :)
+Well, you know that Files starting with a "." are invisible, don't you? :)
 <br/>
 after i got that, i decided i would replace the latest node 'full' package in my Docker File, ..um..
 "Dockerfile", with the node:slim version.
 Still not quite sure about the exact differences but everything runs fine.. and is about 4-500mb smaller now :>
 <br/>